Picovoice/porcupine/demo/android/Activity/README.md

 ## Running the Instrumented Unit Tests

 Ensure you have an Android device connected or simulator running.
+Then run the following from the terminal:

 ```console
 cd demo/android/Activity